rust-lang/rust/src/librustc/README.md

     - LLVM then runs its various optimizations, which produces a number of `.o` files (one for each "codegen unit").
 6. **Linking**
-    - Finally, those `.o` files are linke together.
+    - Finally, those `.o` files are linked together.

 Glossary
 ========